Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Your Safer Neighbourhoods Team (SNT) is a group of Met police officers dedicated to serving your community.
+Your Safer Neighbourhoods Team is a group of Met police officers dedicated to serving your community.
 The team is made up of officers based in your area (or 'ward'), supported by additional officers from the wider area.

 We work closely with local authorities, community leaders and residents to decide our policing priorities for the area.
 This helps us to find useful, long-term solutions to local problems, while maintaining our wider focus on reducing crime across London.